What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 - Key stage assessments that form part of a national curriculum.

-- Standardised tests that are sat by students of the same age throughout a country, such as GCSEs and SATs
+- Standardised tests which students of the same age sit throughout a country, such as GCSEs and SATs

 Formative vs summative assessments